accellera-official/systemc/INSTALL.md

 examples at the highest level of the installation (or in the shared documentation install directory).

-Use the makefiles provided in  the `examples` directory as templates for makefiles you need for compiling your own examples.
+Use the Makefiles provided in  the `examples` directory as templates for Makefiles you need for compiling your own examples.

 ### Using the Configure Script